-32.01 Should a District or Equity member of the Board vacate their position before completion of their three-year (3) term, the Elections/Credentials Committee shall arrange for the an election. of a replacement from that district.

-32.02 Should the term remaining for the newly elected/appointed Board Member be six (6) months or less they shall serve the balance of the term and, in addition, the following three-year (3) term of office.
+- 32.01 Should a District or Equity member of the Board vacate their position before completion of their three-year (3) term, the Elections/Credentials Committee shall arrange an election. - 32.02 Should the term remaining for the newly elected/appointed Board Member be six (6) months or less they shall serve the balance of the term and, in addition, the following three-year (3) term of office.